AJprSINGH/AJprSINGH/README.md

 ### 📫 Contact

-Feel free to reach out to me at (mailto:ajitsinghprhr123@gmail.com) for any inquiries or collaboration opportunities.
+Feel free to reach out to me at [my email](mailto:ajitsinghprhr123@gmail.com) for any inquiries or collaboration opportunities.

 Thank you for visiting my GitHub profile! 🚀